-The Town's pension plans over the past several decades, like all other CalPERS participants, have experienced unfavorable investment returns, changes in actuarial assumptions, and demographic changes which have outweighed any positive plan experiences.
-The outcome of these unfavorable economic and demographic results is unfunded pension and OPEB obligations for the Town.
-According to the 2019 actuarial valuations, the unfunded actuarial liability for pensions was \$57.2 million and \$9.1 million for OPEB as of June 30, 2020.
+Mandated pension payments to CalPERS have consistently been one of the major cost drivers for the Town over the past decade with persistent unanticipated increases in pension costs.
+The Town's plans over the past several decades, like all other CalPERS participants, have experienced unfavorable investment returns, changes in actuarial assumptions, and demographic changes which have outweighed any positive plan experiences to date.
+The outcome of these unfavorable economic and demographic results is the development of unfunded pension and Other Post-Employment Benefit (OPEB) obligations for the Town.
+According to the 2020 actuarial valuations, the unfunded actuarial liability for pensions was \$61.8 million and \$8.7 million for OPEB as of June 30, 2019.

-To address the escalation in pension costs, current and previous Councils have allocated additional discretionary pension funding totaling \$10.4 million.
-These additional discretionary payments will ultimately yield an approximate \$12.7 million in pension contribution savings.
+To address the escalation in pension costs, previous Councils have allocated additional discretionary pension funding totaling \$10.4 million.
+These additional discretionary payments will ultimately yield an approximate additional \$12.7 million in contribution savings.
 In addition to the management of the Town's pension obligations, prior Councils have worked to curb cost escalation in Other Post-Employment Benefits (OPEB).
-In 2009, the Town initiated prefunding of the retiree healthcare benefit and has since established approximately \$23.5 million in OPEB assets from zero in 2009.
+In 2009, the Town initiated prefunding of the retiree healthcare benefit and has since established approximately \$27.3 million in OPEB assets from zero in 2009.